 The Tom C. Clark Center was created for the purpose of improving the quality of representation in litigation.
 Formed at the time the Law School was opened in 1970, the Center now coordinates and supports a series of simulation and clinical programs in litigation.
 These programs cover every aspect of litigation from the intake interview through pre-trial practice, trial techniques, and appellate advocacy.

 Members of the Tom C. Clark Center Board of Directors are involved in teaching the wide variety of clinical, extern, and simulation programs offered by the Law School and listed in the course selections in this Catalogue.
 Since its inception, the Center has been in the forefront of educational developments in litigation.

 Center personnel have also been involved in programs for practicing lawyers.
 At present, the Law School serves as the home of the Northeast Regional Program of the National Institute for Trial Advocacy.
-THE LAW LIBRARY

 The Law Library at the School of Law is one of the outstanding law libraries in the metropolitan area.
-It contains over 235,000 volumes or equivalents, including the current annotated statutes of every state, reports of the decisions of the highest court of every state, and every state digest of reported opinions.
-In addition to British materials, a collection of legal biographies, and works on legal history and philosophy, the library has more than 450 complete sets of and over 800 current subscriptions to legal periodicals, plus the usual texts, encyclopedias, and loose-leaf services.
-The library's microfilm collection contains the records and briefs of all United States Supreme Court cases from 1832-1896, 1911-1915, and from 1934 to date, as well as a collection of Federal Congressional Documents.
+It contains over 265,000 volumes or equivalents, including the current annotated statutes of every state, reports of the decisions of the highest court of every state, and every state digest of reported opinions.
+In addition to British materials, a collection of legal biographies, and works on legal history and philosophy, the library has more than 450 complete sets of and over 800 current subscriptions to legal periodicals, and the usual texts, encyclopedias, and loose-leaf services.
+The library's microfilm collection contains the records and briefs of all United States Supreme Court cases from

+1832-1896, 1911-1915, and from 1934 to date, and a collection of federal congressional documents.
 The library has been designated as a federal depository.

-The Law Library consists LEXIS and WESTLAW, which are sophisticated computerized legal information retrieval systems.
+The Law Library contains LEXIS and WESTLAW, which are sophisticated computerized legal information retrieval systems.
 Law students are trained to use LEXIS and WESTLAW by the law librarians and have direct access to the computer terminals to conduct legal research.

-Staffed with professional librarians, three of whom are Members of the Bar, the library can accommodate over 500 students at one time and frequently does.
+Staffed with professional librarians, three of whom are Members of the Bar, the library can accommodate over 500 students at one time.
 The library is open seven days a week for a total of 99 hours.
-It is a place where arduous learning and scholarship, combined with the excitement of informal intellectual exchange, make it one of the most important work areas in the school.
+Arduous learning and scholarship, combined with the excitement of informal intellectual exchange, make the library one of the most important work areas in the school.

 While the law library has been designed primarily to support the curriculum of the school, it is also used frequently by Members of the Bar who are attracted to the library by the caliber of its librarians and the quality of its collections.

 The Law Library is a significant component of the Hofstra University Library system which is among the five percent of those American university collections which contain over one million volumes.
-Of course, all of Hofstra's library facilities are available for use by law students.
+All of Hofstra's library facilities are available for use by law students.